promethivm-labs/Summa-Generativarum/README.md

 © 2025 PROMETHIVM LLC.
 All rights reserved.
 Author: Avery Alexander Rijos, M.S.
-Framework: Principia Generativarum | Summa Generativarum | Metaformalism
+Framework: Principia Generativarum | Generative Coherence Schema | Metaformalism

 Reproduction, adaptation, or redistribution of this material requires attribution and must preserve this disclaimer in all derivative works.
 For citation purposes, please reference the repository URL and date of access.